ZSH64/lan/chandra-intevie.md

 - What kind of value do we get from microservices?
 What is your opinion on microservice?
 - When is the best to use microservice? and when it is not the best idea?
 - What are the main challenges in microservice deployment?
+- How you protect your selve form the upgrade going wrong, how did you rolleback?
+- You can ask:

+"Can you explain how you managed to deploy the microservice in production without downtime or service interruption?
+Additionally, where exactly is the microservice deployed?"
+0
 **Security:**

  - What security considerations do you consider when you are building a system?
 What are the key security considerations?
 What are the principles you apply?